SimonShapiro/Graph-Based-Knowledge-Manager/README.md

 The reference implementation is based on couchdb.
 The database stores each knowledge graphs as a separate document.
 A demo version is availble [here](http://52.208.94.243/index_cdn.html).

-The implementation provides for two couchdb servers - a master and 'local' server.
+The implementation provides for two couchdb servers - a 'master' and 'local' server.
 While we use the term 'local', it can still be anywhere on the web.
 These should be set-up with the local server having a replicator syncing the documents from the database on the master to local storage.
 Reverse syncing is not recommended as most corporate solutions would have some sort of committee or stage-gate involved in approving the promotion of local knowledge graphs (documents) to master knowledge graphs.

 The demo only has a 'local' couchdb server at address `http://52.48.52.57:5984/mainmypouch/`.
+Copy and paste this address into the Local field, then click on file to get a list of documents available on the server.
+Then load the Demo file.

 ## Configuring bitnami and couch db